tangowhisky37/PracticalPerformanceAnalyst/pages/spe_fundamentals/important_formulae.md

 title: Important SPE Fundamentals Formulae
 ---

-<span style="font-family: arial,helvetica,sans-serif; font-size: 12px;">As Performance Engineers we have to deal with numbers all the time.
+As Performance Engineers we have to deal with numbers all the time.
 Whether you are validating results of a performance test, performing back of the envelope capacity plans or determining the overall service time for multi-tier application you need to understand the various Performance Engineering quantities and understand how to apply the various performance formulae.
 This page lists down all the relevant Performance Engineering formulae.
-This list will grow over time based on input from yourself and other readers.</span>
+This list will grow over time based on input from yourself and other readers.

-<span style="font-family: arial,helvetica,sans-serif; font-size: 12px;">Over a period of time I will be providing additional material on each of the topics and equations below aimed at simplifying understanding of each of the concepts.
-Please feel free to send in your input, feedback and comments.</span>
+Over a period of time I will be providing additional material on each of the topics and equations below aimed at simplifying understanding of each of the concepts.
+Please feel free to send in your input, feedback and comments.

-<span style="font-family: arial,helvetica,sans-serif; font-size: 12px;">Lets start by defining all the basic Performance Engineering related quantities and then look at some of the most useful formulae &#8211;</span>
+Lets start by defining all the basic Performance Engineering related quantities and then look at some of the most useful formulae &#8211;

   * <strong>Basic Performance Quantities :</strong>
-    * Response Time or Rt - Elapsed time or the total time between submission of the request and receipt of the final response from the server.
+    * **Response Time or Rt** - Elapsed time or the total time between submission of the request and receipt of the final response from the server.
-    * Time to First Byte or Buffer -  Time To First Buffer is the Elapsed Time between submission of the request and receipt of the first response from the server.
+    * **Time to First Byte or Buffer** -  Time To First Buffer is the Elapsed Time between submission of the request and receipt of the first response from the server.
-    * Think Time or Zt - Elapsed time spent by the user between two successive actions (i.e. submit form, upload data, etc.)
+    * **Think Time or Zt** - Elapsed time spent by the user between two successive actions (i.e. submit form, upload data, etc.)
-    * Service Time or St - Time spent by the server processing a given request.
+    * **Service Time or St** - Time spent by the server processing a given request.
 Generally tends to remain constant for a given transaction type.
-    * Service Demand or Dt - Service Demand is defined as the total Service Time requested by a given Entity (Request) from a particular System Component.
+    * **Service Demand or Dt** - Service Demand is defined as the total Service Time requested by a given Entity (Request) from a particular System Component.
-    * Queuing Time or Qt - Time spent waiting in a queue for access to computing resources.
+    * **Queuing Time or Qt** - Time spent waiting in a queue for access to computing resources.
-    * Busy Time or Bt - The time duration for which the server resource i.e. cpu, mem, etc. was busy doing work.
+    * **Busy Time or Bt** - The time duration for which the server resource i.e. cpu, mem, etc. was busy doing work.
-    * Wait Time or Wt [Same as Queuing Time] - Same as Queuing Time.
+    * **Wait Time or Wt [Same as Queuing Time]** - Same as Queuing Time.
-    * Number of Completions or C - Transactional Completions is simply defined as the number of successful transactions that were processed within a given time period.
+    * **Number of Completions or C** - Transactional Completions is simply defined as the number of successful transactions that were processed within a given time period.
 Completions are denoted by C.
-    * Number of Arrivals or A - Transactional Arrivals are simply defined as the number of requests arriving at the server for processing.
+    * **Number of Arrivals or A** - Transactional Arrivals are simply defined as the number of requests arriving at the server for processing.
 Transactional Arrivals are denoted by A.
-    * Queue Length or Q - The total number of requests waiting in the queue.
+    * **Queue Length or Q** - The total number of requests waiting in the queue.
-    * Throughput or X - The total completions per unit time e.g. Transactions/Sec.
+    * **Throughput or X** - The total completions per unit time e.g. Transactions/Sec.
-    * Utilization or U - Ratio of Busy Time to Total Time of Observation.
+    * **Utilization or U** - Ratio of Busy Time to Total Time of Observation.
-    * Average Number of Servers (CPUs, Cores, Threads) or M - M is used to designate the Average number of CPUâ€™s, Cores or Threads on a given Server.
+    * **Average Number of Servers (CPUs, Cores, Threads) or M** - M is used to designate the Average number of CPUs, Cores or Threads on a given Server.
-    * Number of Users within the System or User Concurrency N - The number of active or concurrent users performing a given action within a system is denoted by N.
+    * **Number of Users within the System or User Concurrency N** - The number of active or concurrent users performing a given action within a system is denoted by N.
-    * Littles Law - Little's Law states that the long-term average number of customers in a stable system <em>N</em> is equal to the long-term average effective arrival rate, <em>Î»</em>, multiplied by the average time a customer spends in the system, Rt.
+    * **Littles Law** - Little's Law states that the long-term average number of customers in a stable system <em>N</em> is equal to the long-term average effective arrival rate, Lambda (L), multiplied by the average time a customer spends in the system, Rt.

   * <strong>Response Time - R(t) : </strong>
     * <span style="font-family: arial,helvetica,sans-serif; font-size: 12px;">Rt <span id="docs-internal-guid-0abd79c7-3dd7-19da-6fc0-4a4dd38cc998" style="color: #000000; background-color: transparent; font-weight: normal; font-style: normal; font-variant: normal; text-decoration: none; vertical-align: baseline;">= Wt + St</span> &#8230;&#8230;&#8230;&#8230;&#8230;&#8230;&#8230;&#8230;. <span id="docs-internal-guid-0abd79c7-3dd7-19da-6fc0-4a4dd38cc998" style="color: #000000; background-color: transparent; font-weight: normal; font-style: normal; font-variant: normal; text-decoration: none; vertical-align: baseline;">[ Wt = Wait Time, St = Service Time ]  <em><strong>also written as</strong></em></span></span>